DirectToSwift/CoreDataToSwiftUI/Sources/DirectToSwiftUI/TRANSITION.md

 - dropped `RuleClosurePredicate`

-- there is no QualifierEvaluation protocol, all predicates can do that

 - AttributeValue things

 - CD doesn't have (or need) primary/foreign keys!
   - the whole JoinTargetID story is superfluous

-- entity name is optional in CD

-- we might need to sort access to relationsships/attributesByName